Microsoft 365 · Lab Tenant Case Study · Self-Directed · 2025

 A Suspicious File Activity alert policy was created to notify administrators when anomalous file access patterns are detected — mass downloads, bulk deletions, or unusual access volumes.
 Separate DLP breach notifications were configured to fire whenever a DLP policy match occurs.
 Alert severity, threshold, and recipient list were all configured and the policy confirmed active.

-A scheduled Power Automate cloud flow was built and deployed to automatically generate and deliver monthly Microsoft 365 usage reports to IT administrators and department heads.
-The flow runs on a monthly recurrence, retrieves the previous 30 days of activity via Microsoft Graph API, formats the data as CSV, and emails it to the distribution list — covering email activity, SharePoint usage, and security events.
-The flow was tested and confirmed active.
+A scheduled Power Automate cloud flow was built to generate and deliver monthly Microsoft 365 usage reports to IT administrators and department heads.
+The flow runs on a monthly recurrence, retrieves recent Microsoft 365 activity data, formats the data as CSV, and emails it to the distribution list.
+The flow was tested and confirmed active in the lab tenant.

 Service Health email alerts were enabled to automatically notify administrators of any Microsoft 365 service incidents, advisories, or degradations.
 The Service Health dashboard was reviewed — Exchange Online, OneDrive, SharePoint, Teams, and Viva Engage all confirmed healthy.
 IT department team members were added as additional notification recipients alongside the global admin, ensuring no incident goes unnoticed.

 The foundation is in place.
-These are the logical next steps to complete TechSolutions' information protection framework — each building directly on what's already deployed.
+These roadmap items are logical next steps for expanding the lab into a more complete information protection and endpoint management case study.

 Apply Public, Internal, Confidential, and Highly Confidential labels across documents and emails.
 Auto-labelling policies to classify HR and financial data without user action.